 Check Out Chinese Lanterns

 Looking for something unique?
 The Chinese Lantern Festival in Cary is a really cool event.
 This is where the work of 25 visiting artisans is put on display for all to see.
 As the sun goes down, Booth Amphitheatre lights up with over 20 hand-crafted LED lanterns, seasonal concessions, and traditional Chinese performances such as foot and vase juggling, Wushu/Kung Fu, and Chinese dance.
 It’s a really special event and one that will hopefully stay in Cary for many years to come!

 That’s right.
 You’re reading this correctly!
 At the stroke of midnight on December 31, when most people are singing Auld Lang Sang, Wayne County’s Mount Olive comes together to watch a pickle drop!
 Mount Olive and their famous pickles are a 90-year tradition in Eastern North Carolina.
 We think this pickle drop is kind of a big dill!
 I’ll be here all week.

 Get Interactive at Museums

 North Carolina has a ton of awesome (and interactive) museums to check out, especially when it’s cold and wet outside.
-Some of our favorites include NC Aquariums on the coast, Greensboro Science Center, Museum of Life and Science in Durham, and Raleigh’s NC Museum of Art in the Piedmont, Discovery Place Science in Charlotte, and the Pinball Museum in Asheville.
+Some of our favorites include NC Aquariums on the coast, Greensboro Science Center and the city’s Children’s Museum, Museum of Life and Science in Durham, Raleigh’s NC Museum of Art and Museum of Natural Sciences in the Piedmont, Discovery Place Science in Charlotte, and the Pinball Museum in Asheville.
 The abundance of museums spread throughout the state really makes traveling here in the winter more fun.